The Design Process

 - Structural Engineer: Designs the framing and foundation.

-- Other Consultants that work with Architects: Acoustics, Vibration, Equipment Specialists, Landscaping, Interior Design and Graphics.
+- Some other Consultants that work with Architects: Acoustics, Energy (Title-24), Vibration, Equipment Specialists, Landscaping, Interior Design and Graphics.